Wonton Soup: Proof Structures Under Interventions

 Search efficiency as a metric (KK)

-Following Chis-Ciure and Levin (2025), we treat intelligence as search efficiency in problem spaces.
-We measure the log-ratio between a random walk (τblind\tau_{blind}) and our observed agent (τagent\tau_{agent}): K=log10(τblind/τagent)K = \log_{10}(\tau_{blind} / \tau_{agent}) A positive KK quantifies how many orders of magnitude our policy saves over a brute-force baseline.
+Following Chis-Ciure and Levin (2025), we treat intelligence as search efficiency in problem spaces, measuring the log-ratio between a random walk (τblind\tau_{blind}) and our observed agent (τagent\tau_{agent}): K=log10(τblind/τagent)K = \log_{10}(\tau_{blind} / \tau_{agent}) A positive KK quantifies how many orders of magnitude our policy saves over a brute-force baseline.

 Lesions and Rerouting